-- 1. An accused student may appeal either a finding of violation or the imposition of a particular sanction. - 2.
-Requests for appeals must be made in writing to the University's Dean of Students within ten calendar days of the emailing of the Hearing Committee's decision to the accused student.
+- 1. A student found responsible for a violation may appeal either a finding of violation or the imposition of a particular outcome. - 2.
+Requests for appeals must be made in writing to the University's Office of the Provost within ten calendar days of the emailing of the Hearing Committee's decision to the student found responsible.
 The Request for appeal must specify the ground(s) of appeal as set forth in V.F.4 below.
 Requests for appeals will then be promptly transmitted to either the Provost or the Provost's designee, who will be responsible for deciding the appeal.

-- 3. The accused student, the Chair of the Hearing Committee and the Dean shall have the opportunity to submit materials for consideration on appeal. - 4.
+- 3. The student found responsible, the Hearing Committee Chair and the Advisor shall have the opportunity to submit materials for consideration on appeal. - 4.
 The grounds for appeal are: - a.
 Findings of a violation are unsupported by substantial evidence in the view of the entire record; - b.
-There was substantial departure from the required procedures which materially affected the fairness or reliability of the decision-making process; - c.
-There is previously unavailable evidence which, if proven accurate, would substantially alter the finding of violation or the appropriateness of the penalty; or - d.
-The sanction imposed is disproportionate to the gravity of the conduct. - 5.
-The accused student, Dean and Chair of the Hearing Committee shall be notified in writing of the result of the appeal.
+There was substantial departure from the required procedures which materially affected the fairness or reliability of the decisionmaking process; - c.
+There is previously unavailable evidence which, if proven accurate, would substantially alter the finding of violation or the appropriateness of the outcome; or - d.
+The outcome imposed is disproportionate to the gravity of the conduct. - 5.
+Potential Results of Appeal: - a.
+Affirming the Hearing Committee finding and the assigned outcome; - b.
+Reversing the Hearing Committee finding, and - i.
+Altering the outcome; or - ii.
+Returning the matter to Hearing Committee for further review with instructions. - 6.
+The student, Advisor, and Hearing Committee Chair shall be notified in writing of the result of the appeal.